What's new in April on Prime Video, CTV Comedy, and more.

-Rogers Media holds the exclusive Canadian broadcast and streaming rights to most original programming commissioned by FX – including FXX programs, and all FX on Hulu programs to date – under a deal reached in 2011 with FX's then-parent company, 21st Century Fox (later purchased by Disney).
+Rogers Media holds the exclusive Canadian broadcast and streaming rights to most recent original programming commissioned by FX – including FXX programs, and all FX on Hulu programs to date – under a deal reached in 2011 with FX's then-parent company, 21st Century Fox (later purchased by Disney).
 Rogers operates a Canadian version of the FX channel which launched that same year, as well as a Canadian version of FXX launched in 2014.
 These channels are currently only available through cable or similar TV services, and are not available as a pure over-the-top service.

 How can I access FX Canada?

 While Rogers Media is part of the same group as Rogers Cable, you do not need to be a Rogers cable TV customer to access FX or FXX programming.

 However, you must subscribe to the channel(s) through a cable, satellite, or IP-based TV service provider of some kind, such as Rogers, Shaw, Bell, Telus, Cogeco, Vidéotron, VMedia, or TekSavvy.
 This means, at an absolute minimum, a $3-5 per month à-la-carte fee per channel on top of a $20-$25 skinny basic package, unless you're willing to pay for a higher-tier package that also includes FX / FXX.